Rett syndrome

 Rett syndrome (RTT) is a genetic disorder that typically becomes apparent after 6–18 months of age and almost exclusively in girls.
 Symptoms include impairments in language and coordination, and repetitive movements.
 Those affected often have slower growth, difficulty walking, and a smaller head size.
 Complications of Rett syndrome can include seizures, scoliosis, and sleeping problems.
 The severity of the condition is variable.

-Rett syndrome is due to a genetic mutation in the MECP2 gene, on the X chromosome.
+Rett syndrome is due to a genetic mutation, usually in the MECP2 gene, on the X chromosome.
 It almost always occurs as a new mutation, with less than one percent of cases being inherited.
 It occurs almost exclusively in girls; boys who have a similar mutation typically die shortly after birth.
 Diagnosis is based on the symptoms and can be confirmed with genetic testing.

 There is no known cure for Rett syndrome.
 Treatment is directed at improving symptoms.
 Anticonvulsants may be used to help with seizures.
 Special education, physiotherapy, and leg braces may also be useful depending on the needs of the child.
 Many of those with the condition live into middle age.

 The condition affects about 1 in 8,500 females.
 In 1999, Lebanese-American physician Huda Zoghbi discovered the mutation that causes the condition.

 Signs and symptoms

 Stage I

 Stage I, called early-onset, typically begins between 6 and 18 months of age.
-This stage is often overlooked because symptoms of the disorder may be somewhat vague, and parents and doctors may not notice the subtle slowing of development at first.
+Diagnosis is by clinical observation, and stage I is often overlooked because symptoms of the disorder may be somewhat vague; parents and doctors may not notice the subtle slowing of development at first.
 The infant may begin to show less eye contact and have reduced interest in toys.
 There may be delays in gross motor skills such as sitting or crawling.
 Hand-wringing and decreasing head growth may occur, but not enough to draw attention.
 This stage usually lasts for a few months but can continue for more than a year.

 Stage II

 Stage II, or the rapid destructive stage, usually begins between ages 1 and 4 and may last for weeks or months.
 Its onset may be rapid or gradual as the child loses purposeful hand skills and spoken language.
 Characteristic hand movements such as wringing, washing, clapping, or tapping, as well as repeatedly moving the hands to the mouth often begin during this stage which is called mouthing.
 The child may hold the hands clasped behind the back or held at the sides, with random touching, grasping, and releasing.
 The movements continue while the child is awake but disappear during sleep.
 Breathing irregularities such as episodes of apnea and hyperventilation may occur, although breathing usually improves during sleep.
-Some girls also display autistic-like symptoms such as loss of social interaction and communication.
+Some individuals also display autistic-like symptoms such as loss of social interaction and communication.
 Walking may be unsteady and initiating motor movements can be difficult.
 Slowed head growth is usually noticed during this stage.